cspr-rad/actus-spec/spec/main.typ

 A datetime is a tuple of a day and a time of day.

+A time of day is specified using #todo("refer to ISO standard for date formatting").
+In simple terms, the format is #raw("YYYY-MM-DD HH:MM:SS").

 #examples("local-date-time")

 == Timezone offset

 A timezone offset is represented as an integral number of minutes away from UTC #todo("Double-check that it's UTC and not GMT?")
 Note that a timezone offset is only valid within a timezone at a given time

+A time of day is specified using #todo("refer to ISO standard for date formatting").
+In simple terms, the format is #raw("[+-]HH:MM").

 #examples("time-zone-offset")